pamlane/streamsx.documentation/docs/beamrunner/objstor.md

    The command is similar to the one that is used in the README.md for this sample application, but there are a few important differences:

     - The `--filesToStage` option is used to move the local `README.md` file to the runtime environment on IBM Cloud to be used as input for the sample.
-Alternatively, this file can be uploaded to your Cloud Object Storage service by using the web UI or command-line and referenced with the `s3://` scheme, but staging it by using the  -filesToStage` option eliminates the extra step.
+Alternatively, you can upload this file to your Cloud Object Storage service by using the web UI or command line and reference it with the `s3://` scheme.
+Using the  `-filesToStage` option eliminates this extra step.
     - The `--input` option uses the `streams://` scheme to refer to the `README.md` file.
     - The `--output` option uses the `s3://` scheme to direct the application to write the output file into an object named `README.md` in a container named `username-beam-bucket`.